 Since the Group has many kinds of functional currency, the information on foreign exchange gain (loss) on monetary items is disclosed by total amount.
-For the years 2021 and 2020, the foreign exchange gain (loss) (including realized and unrealized portions) amounted to \$(32,802) thousand and \$11,943 thousand, respectively.
+For the years ended December 31, 2022 and 2021, the foreign exchange gain (loss) (including realized and unrealized portions) amounted to \$56,775 thousand and \$(32,802) thousand, respectively.

-(iv) Interest rate risk
+4) Interest rate risk